Bonilla Island, British Columbia

-Bonilla Island is a small island in the Hecate Strait west of Banks Island.
-The remote island features a lighthouse, upland bogs and coastal rainforests.
+Bonilla Island is a small, remote island in the Hecate Strait west of Banks Island.
+It has a lighthouse, upland bogs and coastal rainforests.
+The island is encompassed by the Lax Kul Nii Luutiksm/Bonilla Conservancy which was established in 2006.

 History

 The first colonial explorer to sail past the inhabited island was likely the island Spanish explorer Jacinto Caamaño, who apparently bestowed the name "Bonilla Island."
 In 1912, plans to build a light beacon were made, and it was constructed in 1927.
 Due to increases in marine traffic, a lighthouse, three dwellings, and a fog horn were built in 1957.

 Oceanographic research

-The Bonilla Island light is one of 27 staffed lighthouses, part of the British Columbia Shore Station Oceanographic Program, collecting coastal water temperature and salinity measurements for the Department of Fisheries and Oceans everyday since 1960.
+The Bonilla Island light is one of 27 staffed lighthouses, part of the British Columbia Shore Station Oceanographic Program, collecting coastal water temperature and salinity measurements for the Department of Fisheries and Oceans since 1960.